PhD, Princeton University, 2014

 Research and Professional Experience

-Christian vom Lehn is an Assistant Professor of Economics at Brigham Young University.
+Christian vom Lehn is an Associate Professor of Economics at Brigham Young University.
 He received a BS in Mathematics and a BA in Economics from Brigham Young University ('09), and then received a MA ('11) and PhD ('14) in Economics from Princeton University.
 His primary research interests are in macroeconomics and labor economics.

 vom Lehn, Christian "Labor Market Polarization, the Decline of Routine Work and Technological Change: A Quantitative Analysis" Forthcoming, Journal of Monetary Economics.